marpledata/marple-installation/README.md

 3. Verify that Marple is the latest version by checking the "Settings" → "About" screen

 ## Deploying using Docker Compose

-⚠ This option is currently only available for Marple Files, not for Marple Insight (see explanation on top).

 ### Requirements